kjsantos/INFO-616-FA22/Week_4_HW/readme.md

 ## Final Thoughts

 This exercise was both challenging and fulfilling at the same time.
 I very much enjoyed experimenting with shapes, as it helped me to better understand paths as a concept.
 I think this is a valuable concept to learn for future visualizations as well as certain web design projects.
+I would love to experiment further with this concept to attempt some more detailed drawings with multiple shapes layered together.